 When DIY your wedding invitations, the trick always lies in finding out the right fonts.
 Here is a roundup of our customers’ favorite free fonts that are free to download and use in your wedding invitations, save the date cards and other wedding details.

 Before choosing your wedding fonts, consider these tips:

 1. Make sure the fonts are legible, avoid those too cursive, highly-scripted or thin ones.

-2. If you have enclosure cards, make sure the fonts you used are in accord with what are on the invitation.
+2. If you have enclosure cards, make sure the fonts you used are in accord with what is on the invitation.

 3. Make sure the fonts add to your wedding theme or are in line with your wedding style.

-4. Use different fonts to accentuate the more important parts such as wedding date or names.
+4. Use different fonts to accentuate the more important parts such as wedding dates or names.

 As a kind of script fonts, Alex Brush is blessed with flowing lines without being too messy or hard to read.
 Its effortless transitions and slight curves make for a gorgeous headline on your wedding cards.

 For brides who expect relaxed and elegant weddings, it is a decent choice.